A vanilla MLP, trained on MNIST

 Introduction

-So my hope with this blog in particular is for you to come away with how the model's architecture works and understand what it means when people talking about Neural Networks.
-It should not be intimidating at all.
+My hope with this plate is for you to come away with a feel for how the model's architecture works — and an understanding of what people are talking about when they reach for "neural network."
+It shouldn't be intimidating at all.

-Okay, so remember what I said about how our brains can do things effortlessly?
-Let's picture this.
+Remember what I said about how our brains do things effortlessly?
+Picture this:

-But our brains can easily recognize them, no trouble at all (appreciate it, brain).
-Different handwriting style, different thickness, different slant, different size, different color, different background.
-Our brains can still associate this 7 or that 7 with the digit 7.
+A grid of sloppy digits, written by hand and rendered at a low resolution of just 28×28 pixels.
+Our brains can read them with no trouble at all (appreciate it, brain).
+Different handwriting, different thickness, different slant, different size, different color, different background — and we still associate this 7 or that 7 with the digit 7.

 Is teaching a computer to do the same thing as easy as it is for us?
 Not quite.

-This is a classic example, and there are many others like this from easy to hard, which you can found at the bottom of this blog.
-I also have a notebook for it.
-You can click on the button at the top, download the code that does this, and play around with it if you want.
+This is a classic example, and there are many others like it — easy to hard — that you'll find at the bottom of this plate.
+There's also a notebook for it.
+Click the button up top, download the code, and play around with it.

 What is an MLP?

-An MLP (Multi-Layer Perceptron) is a type of neural network that consists of multiple layers of neurons.
-You can call it a "vanilla" MLP because it is the most basic type of them all.
+An MLP (Multi-Layer Perceptron) is a type of neural network with multiple layers of neurons.
+You can call it a vanilla MLP because it's the most basic type of them all.

-In case you missed it, I talked in short about what a neuron is.
-A neuron holds a weight and a bias, and it takes an input and produces an output.
+In case you missed it: I talked briefly about what a neuron is.
+A neuron holds a weight and a bias, takes an input, and produces an output.

-At the moment, all of our neurons are fully connected, meaning that every neuron in one layer is connected to every neuron in the next layer.
+In an MLP, all neurons are fully connected — every neuron in one layer is connected to every neuron in the next.

-Our digit images are 28x28 pixels, which means that each image has 784 pixels.
+Our digit images are 28×28 pixels, which means each image has 784 pixels.
 Each pixel is a feature, and we can think of each image as a vector of 784 features.
-Likewise, our first layer of the MLP will have 784 neurons.
+So the first layer of the MLP will have 784 neurons.

-Each neuron in the first layer will take one of the 784 pixels as input and produce an output.
-The output of each neuron in the first layer will be passed to the next layer, and so on.
+Each neuron in the first layer takes one of the 784 pixels as input and produces an output.
+The output of each neuron in the first layer is passed to the next layer, and so on.

 Input Layer Hidden Layer Output Layer